wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/3-exercise-deploy.md

 Notice the project contains a folder **teams** that contains two images.
 These are used in Microsoft Teams to display the custom tab.

 > [!NOTE]
 > You may notice there is no **manifest.json** file present.
 The manifest file can be generated automatically by SharePoint from the **App Catalog** site or you can create it manually.
-For more information on manual creation of the manifest file, see the documentation: [Create Microsoft Teams manifest manually for a web part and deploy it to Microsoft Teams](https://docs.microsoft.com/sharepoint/dev/spfx/web-parts/guidance/creating-team-manifest-manually-for-webpart).
+For more information on manual creation of the manifest file, see the documentation: [Deployment options for SharePoint Framework solutions for Microsoft Teams](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/deployment-spfx-teams-solutions).
 >
 > In this exercise you will manually create the Microsoft Teams manifest file so that you may get familliar with its contents.

-### Manually create the Microsoft Teams manifest and app package
+### Manually create the Microsoft Teams manifest

 Locate the **./teams** folder in the project.